 Pomegranates are loaded with nutrients required for optimal health.
 The reason being their benefits – which are pretty impressive.
 Like, say, the various antioxidants in them that protect the heart and prevent cancer.
-And also..well..we aren’t telling you everything here!
+And also..well..we aren’t telling you all the benefits of pomegranates here!

 Also called grenade in French, raman in Arabic, and anaar in Hindi, pomegranate is both delicious and nutritious.
 To know more, just keep reading.